Experts reject Trump claim that California water policies hurt firefighting

 MacDonald noted that 14 of the 20 worst fire seasons in California's recorded history had occurred since 2000.
 And the deadly Carr Fire, which hit the city of Redding near the north end of the state, was exacerbated by 100-degree-plus temperatures.

-In his second tweet on the subject, on Monday, Trump said: "Governor Jerry Brown must allow the Free Flow of the vast amounts of water coming from the North and foolishly being diverted into the Pacific Ocean.
+In his second tweet on the subject, Trump said on Monday: "Governor Jerry Brown must allow the Free Flow of the vast amounts of water coming from the North and foolishly being diverted into the Pacific Ocean.
 Can be used for fires, farming and everything else.
-Think of California with plenty of Water - Nice!
+Think of California with plenty of Water — Nice!
 Fast Federal govt.
 Approvals."

 But other farmers and fishermen dispute that position and support greater flows into the Bay.

-"This is really a political fight about California environmental regulations, in general," said MacDonald, "which are irksome to some people in the White House and in the Republican Congress."
+"This is really a political fight about California environmental regulations, in general," MacDonald said, "which are irksome to some people in the White House and in the Republican Congress."

 McLean, the Cal Fire official, said he had lost track of how many calls he has received since Trump's tweets about the issue.